jenna-jordan/git-novice-speedrun/episodes/6_push-changes.md

 synchronized.
 If someone else had pushed some changes to the repository on GitHub, though, this command would download them to our local repository.

-Let's verify that our changes made it to GitHub: go to your browser window with the GitHub repo and refresh the page.
-You should now see the `mars.txt` file.
-Click on the file, and you can see the contents of the file are the same as in VS Code.
+Let's verify that our changes made it to GitHub: go to your **browser window with the GitHub repo and refresh** the page.
+You should now see the `mars.txt` file. **Click on the file**, and you can see the contents of the file are the same as in VS Code.

-Now click on the "History" link.
+Now **click on the "History" link**.
 You should see each commit made to the file, even though we only pushed once.

 :::::::::::::::::::::::::::::::::::::::: keypoints